Cruikshanks/mac-setup/ohmyzsh.md

 ### Environment variables

-Rather than add environment variables I always wanted loaded directly to this file, I instead add them to `~/.env_vars` and then source that file with the following.
+Rather than include environment variables I need loaded directly to this file, instead I add them to `~/.env_vars` and then source that file with the following.

 ```bash
 # Source custom env vars.
 By putting them in a separate file I can save my